-Naturally, the game now makes use of two screens.
-The GamePad screen gets used for instant access to Link's inventory which the player can manipulate via touch-controlled drag-and-drop.
+The game makes use of the Wii U GamePad.
+The GamePad screen allows for instant access to Link's inventory which the player can manipulate via touch-controlled drag-and-drop.
 During sea travel, the screen displays the sea chart, letting players plan their course without interrupting the gameplay.

-Similar to the updated Ocarina of Time 3D, the UI now as a dedicated button for the Wind Waker baton, treasure-hook and boat-cannon removing the need for players to equip the associated items in an item slot manually whenever they need to use the item.
-Also, players no longer have to equip a sail in an item slot as the UI now automatically activates it and associates the A and B-buttons with the sail functions contextually appropriate.
-This makes for a streamlined UI that removes a lot of manual back-and-forth between the game and the inventory screen from the original.
+Similar to the updated Ocarina of Time 3D, the UI now as a dedicated button for the Wind Waker baton, treasure-hook and boat-cannon removing the need for players to equip the associated items in an item slot manually.
+Also, players no longer have to equip a sail in an item slot as the UI now automatically activates it and associates the A and B-buttons with the sail functions as contextually appropriate.
+Players also can use the GamePad screen to control the wind waker, swiping in the corresponding desired direction.
+All of these improvements result in a more streamlined UI that removes a lot of manual back-and-forth between the game and the inventory screen from the original.

 On top of that, the button bindings section of the HUD can be completely disabled to leave only the hearts and rupee/key counter on screen.
 Additionally, like in Pikmin 3, hitting the minus button will instantly switch to Off-TV Play mode, letting players play the game entirely on the GamePad.
 It is also possible to skip certain cut-scenes like the opening.

-Link is now able to acquire the Swift Sail in the auction house after beating the first dungeon that speeds up sea travel and lets players directly control the ships movement, removing the need to manually use the Wind Waker to change the direction of the wind.
-When players have to make use of the titular instrument, Link's baton waving can now be performed with touch-screen motions.
+Link is now able to acquire the Swift Sail in the auction house after beating the first dungeon.
+The Swift Sail speeds up sea travel and lets players directly control the ships movement, removing the need to manually use the Wind Waker to change the direction of the wind.

 Improved Triforce Quest